Your experienced and dedicated guide to the immigration system.

 Before becoming an immigration lawyer, I worked as a corporate lawyer in Bangkok, Thailand, and as a fundraiser for international organizations, including Human Rights Watch and Action Against Hunger.
 I have an undergraduate degree (A.B.) in public policy from Brown University, a law degree (J.D.) from the University of California, Hastings College of the Law, and a master’s degree in international affairs (M.I.A.) from Columbia University’s School of International and Public Affairs.

-I am an active member of the American Immigration Lawyers Association (AILA), for which I serve on the Pro Bono Committee and the EOIR Liaison Committee, and of the Association of the Bar of the City of New York.
+I am an active member of the American Immigration Lawyers Association (AILA), for which I serveas co-chair of the EOIR/Asylum Liaison Committee and the LGBT Committee, and of the Association of the Bar of the City of New York.
 I am also on the advisory committee for the LGBT Rights Program at Human Rights Watch.
-I am a competitive swimmer, and am on the board of directors of the Team New York Aquatics, New York’s LGBT swim team.
+I am a competitive swimmer with Team New York Aquatics, and am on the board of directors of IGLA: International LGBTQ+ Aquatics.

 |Award name||Grantor||Date granted|